sakshi-seth-17/Centralized-Documentation/README.md

 ---
 ### Description of components

+RPI
+  - Necessary sensor and camera needs to be connected to the RPI before proceeding with further steps.

 [IP Address tracker](https://github.com/TsailabBioinformatics/TrackIPAddress)
   - This component was created to overcome the issue of arbitary change of IP Address of RPIs.
   - The script of this components runs indefinitely which makes sure that the most current IP address of the machine is stored in firebase making it easier to get lastest information without the need of connecting the machines to other hardware.